Hungary

 After the fall of SNOR, Hungary emerged in 1990 as the most liberal of the countries formerly held under Russian domination.
 The new Palatine-regent Sándor Rózsa was appointed and Hungary became a Kingdom with a vacant throne.

 The MNP was reformed into the Magyar Igazság Pártja (MIP; Party of Hungarian Justice).
-Presently, their platform demands the immediate return of the Felvidék (Hungarian name for Slvanja) and the Hungarian-speaking parts of Croatia (including Eszék/Osijek!!) by any means necessary.
+Presently, their platform demands the immediate return of the Felvidék (Hungarian name for Slevania) and the formerly Hungarian parts of Croatia (including Eszék/Osijek!!) by any means necessary.

 The DIP was the first party formed after the fall of the MNP, initially comprised mainly of university students.
 In the post-fall elections, DIP became the official opposition party.
 Their platform is one of economic conservatism and social liberalism.